Next:Supernatural S 02 E 22 All Hell Breaks Loose Part Two

 Andy: Honestly?
 My fourth bong load.

-Wall of Weapons: Before Bobby and Dean set off on foot, they open the weapons locker in the Impala's trunk and take out ammo, flashlights, and sawed-off shotguns.
+- Wall of Weapons: Before Bobby and Dean set off on foot, they open the weapons locker in the Impala's trunk and take out ammo, flashlights, and sawed-off shotguns.
 Inside the locker we see a grenade launcher, flashlights, an ax, a tank of gasoline, a can of salt, and various types of ammunition shells.
 We also seen a sawed-off Ithaca 37.

-Weirder Than Usual: Jake says that learning about his super powers while serving in Afghanistan was "just too crazy".
+- Weirder Than Usual: Jake says that learning about his super powers while serving in Afghanistan was "just too crazy."
 Sam replies, "Crazy is relative."
 Jake, realizing they are in a ghost town preparing to fight a demon, says, "I'm starting to get that."

-White Shirt of Death: The white button- up shirt of the waitress and the white apron and white T-shirt of the cook at the diner make a striking contrast with the pools of blood spreading from their throats.
+- White Shirt of Death: The white button- up shirt of the waitress and the white apron and white T-shirt of the cook at the diner make a striking contrast with the pools of blood spreading from their throats.

-The Wild West: Cold Oak has a saloon, dry goods store, white steepled church, single-room schoolhouse, and a windmill.
+- The Wild West: Cold Oak has a saloon, dry goods store, white steepled church, single-room schoolhouse, and a windmill.
 Sam looks through the window of a cobbler's shop which promises "Expert Repairs" next to a picture of a boot.
 We also see a wagon wheel leaning against a porch, tipped-over bucket, and hitching posts.

-Wipe: The scene of Lily alone in the forest transitions to Sam finding the knife in the trunk with a horizontal wipe.
+- Wipe: The scene of Lily alone in the forest transitions to Sam finding the knife in the trunk with a horizontal wipe.

-Worst Aid: Dean does nothing to try to stabilize Sam.
+- Worst Aid: Dean does nothing to try to stabilize Sam.
 Given Jake's strength, it is possible that the knife went right through the spine and severed the thoracic aorta, where Sam would have likely bled out very quickly.
-But Jake seemed to angle the blade upward and Sam may be unconscious due to a puncture of the chest wall resulting in an open pneumothorax, where applying a plastic dressing sealed on three sides may help to keep air from continuing to enter the wound.
-It would have made sense for Dean to at least apply pressure to the wound and try CPR if Sam loses his pulse.
+But Jake seemed to angle the blade upward and Sam may have fallen unconscious due to a puncture of the chest wall resulting in an open pneumothorax, where applying a plastic dressing sealed on three sides may help to keep air from continuing to enter the wound.
+It would have made sense for Dean to at least apply pressure to the wound and try CPR when Sam loses his pulse.